-For high-quality threads from a reputable name, these sets cannot be beat.
-Investing money in this heavy duty thread saves time in the long run and many different kits are offered, for a great variety of colors.
+For high-quality threads from a reputable name, these sets cannot be beaten.
+Investing money in this heavy-duty thread saves time in the long run and many different kits are offered, for a great variety of colors.
 Coats & Clark are known for providing quality threads and this set lives up to their reputation.

 - 125 yards per spool

 - All the basic colors at a great price